 If you are visiting Puerto Vallarta for the first time, you should definitely check out “Old Town”, or also called, the “Romantic Zone”.
 This is where you will find so many super chill bars and restaurants, many of them packed with Americans and Canadians.
 You might feel a little at home here and meet some new friends.

-For more information about visiting Puerto Vallarta, Mexico, you can head over to their Official Tourism Guide.
+For even more information about visiting Puerto Vallarta, Mexico, you can head over to the Puerto Vallarta Tourism Board.

 Is there anything that you would like to know more about?
 Let me know by commenting below!
 I love talking about Vallarta, so don’t be afraid to ask me anything!